 7. Hold or (Wear!) at the Altar or Reception

 If you want your baby very close at hand during the majority of your wedding proceedings, consider a wrap, Skinner says.

 8. Specially Christen the Specialty Cocktail

-She laughs when she mentions it, but Nickel says you could consider naming your speciality cocktail after your child.
-This works especially well if the name already pairs well with words used to describe drinks.
+She laughs when she mentions it, but Nickel says you could consider naming your specialty cocktail after your child.
+This works especially well if the name already pairs nicely with words used to describe drinks.
 "Sweet Melissa!"
 "Arnold Palmer!"
 "Shirley Temple!"
 You get the idea.

-9. Just Snap a Photo and Call it a Day
+9. Snap a Photo and Call It a Day

 If all of these options sound more overwhelming than inspirational, maybe don't involve your newborn in anything more than a family snapshot.
-"Just put them in a cute outfit, and stick them in there for pictures," says Skinner with a laugh.
-(She loves christening gowns for teeny-tiny infants, and baby suspenders for young boys.)
+"Just put them in a cute outfit and stick them in there for pictures," says Skinner with a laugh.
+She loves christening gowns and baby suspenders for teeny-tiny infants.
 As Nickel points out, "It's still really great because they'll be in those photos forever, and a part of this huge moment in their family's lives."

-Nickel is also a fan of having a baby emergency bag—similar to the idea of a bridesmaid survival kit—though the items and their reasonings might be slightly different.
+Nickel is also a fan of having a baby emergency bag—similar to the idea of a bridesmaid or bridal party survival kit—though the items and their reasonings might be slightly different.
 "Little babies do spit up and have diaper explosions, so bring a second outfit as back-up clothing," says Nickel.
-"Then have the usual baby stuff—lots of extra food, hats and sunscreen if the weather is something the baby's not used to, and maybe a blanket if it's cold.
+"Then have the usual baby stuff—lots of extra food, hats, and sunscreen if the weather is something the baby's not used to, and maybe a blanket if it's cold.
 And did I say snacks?
 Definitely have snacks."
-(Maybe not so different from the bridesmaids' needs after all.)
+Maybe not so different from the bridesmaids' or bridal party's needs after all!